BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/README.md

 NGPhy_tree was created by NGPhylogeny, where contree and treefile were created by iqtree.
 These trees are draft trees for the supermatrix.

-The iqtree (contree and treefile) files are also included.
+The iqtree (contree, treefile, iqtree) files are also included.